lambdamikel/Talker-80/README.md

 Talker/80 **listens to port 11**.
 For the text content, 7 bit ASCII is being used.
 The text-to-speech conversion is performed internally, so no phoneme encoding on the TRS-80 side is  required.
 Input from IO port 11 is being buffered.
 The buffer has a size of 256 bytes.
 A **return  (CR / ASCII code 13)** initiates the text to speech process, and Talker/80 starts to speak (if the buffer had content).
 While it speaks, bits 6 and 7 of port 11 will be low - use ``inp(11) AND 192`` to check for bits 6 and 7 being set in BASIC. **Note that the status of the other bits will be undefined, especially on the Model 3 / 4.**

-ASCII characters being sent to port 11 which have its 8th bit set (i.e., bytes > 127) are being interpreted as **control bytes**.
+ASCII characters being sent to port 11 which have its 8th bit (Bit 7) set (i.e., bytes > 127) are being interpreted as **control bytes**.
 Control bytes are used to control the Talker/80, i.e., to change its current mode, to change parameters of the speech (voice, speak rate, volume), etc. The list of control bytes is given below.
 For example, to reset Talker/80, send 255 to IO port 11 (use ``out 11,255`` in BASIC).

 Speech can be **blocking or non-blocking**.
 In the blocking mode, the Z80 CPU is suspended by pulling its ``WAIT`` input low.

 ### Address Decoding in the VS-100 Mode

 The primary IO port the VS-100 is also port 11.
 And like in the Epson and DECtalk modes, one can read the status from port 11.
-Bits 6 and 7 indicate if it is busy speaking.
+Bits 6 and 7 (the byte starts with Bit 0) indicate if it is busy speaking.

-*For the Model 1 version, lazy / partial address decoding is being used,* like in the original (partial address decoding was used to reduce decoder complexity and hence chip count).
+*For the Model 1 version, lazy / partial address decoding is being used,* just like in the original VS-100.
+Partial address decoding was used to reduce the address decoder complexity and hence chip count and costs.
 According to information from members of the Vintage Computer Forum, the following IO ports can also be used to address the VS-100  ("it responds if bits 7, 5, 4 and 2 are 0, don't care for others"):

 - 0, 1, 2, 3
 - 8, 9, 10, **11**
 - 64, 65, 66, 67
 - 72, 73, 74, 75

-However, since the VS-100 software only seems to address the VS-100 hardware using port 11, in order to reduce the possibility of address conflict with other hardware extensions, the *Model 3 / 4 version does full address decoding*, so Talker/80 the Model 3 / 4 version of Talker/80 only listens to port 11.
+However, since the VS-100 software only seems to address the VS-100 hardware using port 11, and to reduce the possibility of address conflicts with other hardware extensions, the *Model 3 / 4 version of Talker/80 does full address decoding* and consequently **only** listens to port 11.

 Unlike the DECtalk and EPSON modes, text to speech / encoding of text into phonemes has to be performed on the TRS-80 side.
 SC-01 phonemes are being sent, not ASCII text characters.